 - Weight: 350g (women’s), 370g (men’s)

 - Features: Adjustable leg loops, droppable leg loops, padded waist and leg loops, 4 gear loops, belay loop

 - Sizes: XS-L (women’s), S-XXL (men’s)

 The Ophir 3 Slide won our approval not only for its laundry list of features but for its comfort.
 Despite its light weight, the harness is padded (and backed with breathable mesh) and has adjustable leg loops.
-Our testers appreciated the reinforcement at the tie-in point because it reduces friction, providing us with mental comfort and confidence—perfect for a first harness.
+The reinforcement at the tie-in point helps reduce friction, providing us with mental comfort and confidence—perfect for a first harness.

 Best for Big Walls

 - Features: Adjustable leg loops, droppable leg loops, padded waist and leg loops, 7 gear loops, 2 belay loops

 If you have dreams of being on Tommy Caldwell’s (very vertical, very long, very run-out) level, you’re going to want all-day comfort and tons of room for gear.
 Our top pick for such pursuits?
 The Black Diamond Big Gun.